arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 #### Interpreting Training Results

-The trained model successfully detects high flow and anomalous conditions, achieving comforting accuracy in these categories.
-Additionally, the quantized model maintains a balance between accuracy and computational efficiency, making it appropriate for embedded deployment on the Portenta X8.
-The model is capable to reduce false positives with a precision score of 0.87, allowing reliable anomaly detection.
+The trained model is capable of detecting high flow and anomalous conditions, performing accurate recognition in these categories.
+Additionally, the quantized model keeps a balance between accuracy and computational efficiency, making it appropriate for embedded deployment on the Portenta X8.
+The model is capable of reducing false positives with a precision score of 0.87, allowing reliable anomaly detection.

 However, low flow conditions present the most significant challenge, with the highest misclassification rate.
 The model occasionally misclassifies low flow as normal, indicating difficulty distinguishing borderline cases.
-To address this, additional training cycles, adjustments in feature selection and further data augmentation may be required to improve recall.
+To address this, additional training cycles, adjustments in feature selection and further data augmentation may be required to improve recognition.
 Integrating feature scaling techniques could also help refine classification accuracy, particularly for subtle variations in flow conditions.

-Here, it is possible to look into following details:
+Here, it is possible to look into the following details:

 - **Hyperparameter tuning:** Adjust the learning rate and number of neurons to improve classification.
 - **Data balancing:** Ensure equal representation of all flow conditions to reduce bias.
-- **Edge deployment:** Convert the trained model for real-time inference on the Portenta X8.

 Refining the model can improve classification accuracy and improve real-time flow anomaly detection.

-### Deployment and Real-Time Inference
+### Deployment and Onboard Inference

 Once trained, the machine learning model will be used to deploy to the Portenta X8 inside a Docker container, allowing real-time inference directly at the edge.
 Instead of pulling the container directly, we will use the container image, arguments and ports provided by Edge Impulse to build a custom Docker container for the Portenta X8.